-settings and by the length of the notification period for such changes.
-The Panel further noted that "advance notice of any change to VoLL is necessary so that market participants can adjust their risk management arrangements accordingly and make any other necessary adjustments to trading conditions such as the level of contracting that might be appropriate for a material change", and that "the volatility of revenue for investors in peak plant will be more affected by changes in the level of VoLL than revenue for investors in base load plants".
+The Commission noted the Panel's view that investors seek certainty, and that, in this case, certainty would be affected by both the frequency of changes to the reliability settings and by the length of the notification period for such changes.
+The Panel further noted that "advance notice of any change to VoLL is necessary so that market participants can adjust their risk management arrangements accordingly and make any other necessary adjustments to trading conditions such as the level of contracting that might be appropriate for a material change", and that "the volatility of revenue for investors in peak plant will be more affected by changes in the level of VoLL than revenue for investors in base load plants".64

-In formulating a revised review process to consider the reliability standard and all reliability settings, the Commission considers that a final notification period based on the current process for changes to the market floor price (which, as noted above, is likely in practice to be little more than 6 months), would give insufficient notice to market participants, given the significance of the parameters potentially being revised.
-The Commission therefore agrees with the Panel's proposal to base the notification period on the current process for changes to VoLL, such that all changes to the reliability standard and settings would take effect from 1 July two years after the review.
+In formulating a revised review process to consider the reliability standard and all reliability settings, the Commission considered that a final notification period based on the current process for changes to the market floor price (which, as noted above, is likely in practice to be little more than 6 months) would give insufficient notice to market participants, given the significance of the parameters potentially being revised.
+The Commission therefore agreed with the Panel's proposal that the notification period should be based on the current process for changes to VoLL, such that all changes to the reliability standard and settings would take effect from 1 July two years after the review.